eanderson-ei/utilization-tracker-2/README.md

   - [ ] Add total row (by-project)
   - [ ] Connect to my projects
   - [ ] fix total column 'Project' key error
-- [x] Set calendar min to April 2020
-- [ ] Export Time Entries
-- [x] Notebook predict_utilization and optimize
-- [x] Remove hardcoded meh lookup
-- [x] Concatenate all hour reports and hours entries
-- [x] Check performance of data loaded from sheets, if poor replace with sql calls on database (use date-picker and select-name as inputs to sql call)
-- [ ] Copy compile_hours notebook to compile_hours script
-- [ ] Run with new data
-- [ ] Test & deploy

-*Long term*

-- [ ] Record video tutorial for use, create instructions tab with embedded video and
-  - [ ] Clarity around how utilization is calculated
-  - [ ] Clarity around what goes into utilization
-- [ ] Refresh google sheets on page refresh (see [video 2](https://www.youtube.com/watch?v=Mf3s0P4aVKw))
-- [ ] Refactor code based on example (see next up list in OneNote)
-- [ ] loop through Strategy Year to calculate average utilization (check for lag)
-- [x] Ask JS if we want to weight FTE for employee type (standard or part time), now no: leads to very high FTEs for employees who are part time and work full time, seems confusing too and not consistent across utilization and fte
-- [ ] Add allocation table
-- [ ] Build portfolio view (utilization)
-- [x] Build team view (filled area chart bulk effort over time, hours by person h-bar for specified time period)
-- [ ]

 ##### Deltek Changes to Request